Yuki-Tanaka-33937424/pytorch-image-models/docs/models/.templates/models/resnext.md

 # ResNeXt

 A **ResNeXt** repeats a [building block](https://paperswithcode.com/method/resnext-block) that aggregates a set of transformations with the same topology.
 Compared to a [ResNet](https://paperswithcode.com/method/resnet), it exposes a new dimension,  *cardinality* (the size of the set of transformations) $C$, as an essential factor in addition to the dimensions of depth and width.

 {% include 'code_snippets.md' %}

 ## How do I train this model?

-You can follow the [timm recipe scripts](https://rwightman.github.io/pytorch-image-models/scripts/) for training a new model afresh.
+You can follow the [timm_new recipe scripts](https://rwightman.github.io/pytorch-image-models/scripts/) for training a new model afresh.

 ## Citation